 Sandboxes

 A Sandbox is a mutable isolated environment for agent-driven development.
 Your agent writes files into it, executes commands, exposes ports as live preview URLs, and snapshots state for branching or rollback.
-When the work is done you destroy it, pause it, or publish it to a production deployment.
+Sandboxes are persistent by default: when you stop them or their timeout expires, MIOSA preserves the filesystem and moves the session to paused so it can resume later.

 - Isolated compute for code generation, builds, tests, and dev servers